 - Acquires land with representative natural ecosystems, through donation and purchase

 - Delivers numerous nature education programs to children and adults

 - Manages its properties to retain and restore their ecological values

 - Assists private landowners to manage and protect their own properties

 - Monitors and protect species-at-risk on the Island

 Island Nature Trust owns or lease 5680 acres, almost all of which is designated under the PEI Natural Areas Protection Act (NAPA) and open to the public for natural space enjoyment.

 WOULD YOU LIKE TO BECOME A CORPORATE SPONSOR?

 INT is excited to build and nurture strong relationships with ecologically minded local businesses or organizations.
 Let us help you grow by allowing us to grow!

-To express your interest, contact our fund development coordinator, Janell Smith at email@example.com or call 902-892-7513
+To express your interest, contact our fund development coordinator, Charlotte Thompson at firstname.lastname@example.org or call 902-892-7513